The City has committed to continually improving the Integrated Development Ordinance (IDO) through a Biennial Update process.

 - Follow the Review / Decision Process

-- Join staff for Presentations about Proposed Changes
+- See Presentations about Proposed Changes

 Proposed Council Amendments